 The Moon Walks will be held on Wednesday evenings close to the full moon and begin at 7:30 p.m.
 Most Moon Walks last for 1-2 hours.
 Participants will walk an average of 1 mile round trip.
 Each Moon Walk starts with a short introduction of that evening’s program, followed by a hike to a designated area where we enjoy presentations.
 Presenters are experts in their field and are from our local community.
 The evening wraps up with FREE s’mores!

-The second “moon walk” will be Wednesday, June 27th at Maskenthine Lake Recreation Area in Stanton County.
-Presentations include native plants for native pollinators, fireflies, and star gazing.
+The second “moon walk” will be Wednesday, June 19 at Skyview Lake in Norfolk.
+Presentations include Telescope 101 and Snakes of Nebraska.